Gladys Bronwyn Stern

-Gladys Bronwyn Stern or GB Stern (17 June 1890 – 20 September 1973), born Gladys Bertha Stern in London, England, wrote many novels, short stories, plays, memoirs, biographies and literary criticism.
-The National Portrait Gallery, London holds four portraits of her.
+Gladys Bronwyn Stern (17 June 1890 – 20 September 1973) or G. B. Stern, born Gladys Bertha Stern in London, England, wrote many novels, short stories, plays, memoirs, biographies and literary criticism.

 Career

 GB Stern was born on 17 June 1890 in North Kensington, London, the second, by some years, of two sisters.
 Her family lost their money in the Vaal River diamond crash.
 After that, they lived in a series of apartments, hotels and boarding houses.
-Gladys was schooled in England until the age of 16, when, with her parents, she traveled to the continent and studied in Germany and Switzerland.
+Gladys was schooled in England until the age of 16, when, with her parents, she travelled to Continental Europe and studied in Germany and Switzerland.

 She wrote her first novel, Pantomime, in 1914 at the age of 24.
 Her first critical success came with Twos and Threes in 1916.
 Her most popular books were the series known by the name of the first, The Matriarch.
 This was first published as Tents of Israel in 1924.
 The others in the series are A Deputy Was King (1926), Mosaic (1930), Shining and Free (1935) and The Young Matriarch (1942).

 The Matriarch series revolved around the Rakonitz and Czelovar families and were based on her own family.
 They are well-to-do and cosmopolitan Jews who settled in England from Hungary, Poland, Russia, and Austria.
 Like her family, they suffer through an economic crash.

-The first book in the series, The Matriarch, centers around two characters, the matriarch Anastasia and her granddaughter, Toni.
+The first book in the series, The Matriarch, centres around two characters, the matriarch Anastasia and her granddaughter, Toni.
 Anastasia was based on Stern's great-aunt, who was incensed with the portrayal until the book became successful.
 The book describes in detail the complicated, florid and noisy life of this Jewish-English family through both triumphs and failures, weddings and funerals.

 Stern's plays include The Man Who Pays The Piper (1931), which was revived by the Orange Tree Theatre in Richmond, London in 2013.